Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 First and foremost, it can never be emphasized enough that dogs need to be walked.
 Often, dog owners who own a big yard or even a few acres of land claim that their dogs do not need to be walked because they have plenty of space to run about and exercise.
 They adopt a dog and leave it in the yard to wander, possibly day and night, and have a clear conscience thinking that their dog is getting enough exercise and mental stimulation.

 This is very wrong.
-Often dogs left on their own to wander outside are pretty bored, unsocial and sometimes they even become quite territorial and even fence aggressive.
+Dogs that are often left on their own to wander outside are pretty bored, unsocial, and sometimes they even become quite territorial and even fence aggressive.
 It is also easy to forget that dogs are socially-oriented beings that enjoy human companionship and seek it eagerly each day.

-However, one of the biggest problems in not walking dogs daily is the fact that the owners of these dogs are missing one crucial part of dog ownership—walking their dog.
-Walking their dog keeps him well exercised and social and maintains a positive bond with their owner.
+However, one of the biggest problems with not walking dogs daily is the fact that the owners of these dogs are missing one crucial part of dog ownership—walking their dog.
+Walking your dog keeps him well exercised, social, and maintains a positive bond with their owner.
 So walking is the first and most important form of exercise for dogs.
 You can skip the game of fetch or the game of Frisbee, but don't refrain from walking your dog!

 First of all, all potential dog owners should realize what they are getting into before adopting a dog.
 Dogs need regular exercise, and owners must understand that.
 A dog cannot be parked in a yard all day long, be fed, and then sent out again.
 Dogs are not used to that.
 In the wild, the ancestors of dogs used to walk an average of 10 hours a day hunting and stalking prey.
 Today, walks are obviously much shorter than that.
 The following are some (temporary) alternatives for dog walks if you are just too busy that day.

 Hire a Dog Walker